Bankruptcy Attorney in Akron

 The right option depends on your income, debts, assets, and goals.
 During a consultation, we review these factors and explain how Chapter 7 and Chapter 13 may apply to your situation.

-Many people keep their home and vehicle due to Ohio exemptions and proper planning.
+Many people keep their home and vehicle because of Ohio exemptions and proper planning.
 We assess risk before filing and focus on protecting essential property whenever possible.

 Bankruptcy involves attorney fees and court costs.
 We explain these clearly during your consultation so you understand the financial commitment upfront.